CommerceExperts/open-commerce-search/docs/integration_guideline.md

 # Integration Guideline

 This guideline has the goal to give an overview about how the OCSS-Services work from an integration perspective.
-With this guid no deeper understanding of OCSS is required.
+With this guide no deeper understanding of OCSS is required.

 The Open Commerce Search Stack is build with a focus of integration simplicity.
 A request to the search service is as simple as entering the endpoint URL in your browser.
-All paramters are optional.
+All parameters are optional.

 Also indexation is meant to be as easy as throwing a few JSON documents against the Indexer endpoint.
-With our script [ocs-index-data.sh](https://github.com/CommerceExperts/open-commerce-search/tree/master/operations/ocs-index-data.sh) we have a basic reference implemtation in bash.
+With our script [ocs-index-data.sh](https://github.com/CommerceExperts/open-commerce-search/tree/master/operations/ocs-index-data.sh) we have a basic reference implementation in bash.

 **Disclaimer**: _This part of the documentation is Work-In-Progress and thus is yet incomplete and may contain spelling errors etc._

 ## Indexation

 Before you can search anything, you need to add data to the search.
-This is done by adressing the separate "indexer-service" that runs at a separate endpoint.
+This is done by addressing the separate "indexer-service" that runs at a separate endpoint.
 The easiest way is to start with a full indexation and add at least a few documents or products.
 But before a brief understanding of a document is required.

 ### Document & Product Anatomy